BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conversations.md

     first: firstGreeting # (3)!
     NPC_options: # (4)!
       firstGreeting:
-        text: Hello and welcome to my town traveler.
+        text: Hello and welcome to my town traveler!
 Nice to see you.
-But first where are you from?
+Where are you from?
         pointer: whereYouFrom # (5)!

     player_options: # (6)!
       whereYouFrom:
         text: First I want to know who you are!